 An applicant’s character and fitness to practice law must be established as a prerequisite for licensure to practice law in any state.
-That means, when you apply to sit for the bar exam, you will be required to provide relevant detailed background information that will be carefully evaluated by the bar examiners in the state in which you intend to apply.
-Any information that is discovered during the course of this background investigation that reflects adversely upon your character or fitness to practice may be treated as cause for further investigation.
-Information about events that occurred before and during law school is requested as part of this process.
+Therefore, when you apply to sit for the bar exam, you will be required to provide relevant, detailed background information that will be carefully evaluated by the bar examiners in the state in which you apply.
+Any information discovered during the course of this background investigation that reflects negatively upon your character and fitness to practice law may be treated as cause for further investigation.
+Information regarding events that occurred both before and during law school is requested as part of this process.

 Guidance on Answering the Character and Fitness Questions

-Specific guidance on the five fitness and character questions found on our application for admission is provided below.
-Two principles must govern as you complete this part of the application:
+Specific guidance pertaining to each of the five character and fitness questions found on the application for admission is provided below.
+However, two principles must govern as you complete this portion of the application:

 - When in doubt, disclose.